superfly/sprites-go/packages/leaser/README.md

 - **Optimistic lease acquisition**: Attempts to claim a lease without reading first
 - **ETag-based concurrency control**: Uses S3 ETags for atomic compare-and-swap operations
 - **Automatic lease refresh**: Keeps leases alive while the holder is running
+- **Refresh count tracking**: Tracks how many times a lease has been refreshed
 - **Graceful failure handling**: Handles machine crashes and network partitions
 - **No external dependencies**: Uses only S3 object storage for coordination
 - **Fly.io optimization**: Special behavior for faster failover in Fly.io environments